aoladuti1/feijoa/README.md

 ## Structure

-In the root of the repository is a batch command file **feijoa.bat** which is to be called from the terminal in order to regenerate the parser for Feijoa and run Feijoa files.
+In the root of the repository is a batch command file **feijoa.bat** which is to be called from the terminal in order to regenerate the parser and lexer for Feijoa and run Feijoa files.

 All language implementation files are in the folder **Parsing**.